 The parties were properly notified of the scheduled hearing for this appeal.
-The appellant failed to provide a telephone number at which he could be reached for the scheduled hearing and did not participate or request a postponement of the hearing as required by the hearing notice.
-Official notice of the Clear2there hearing control screen is taken to establish that appellant did not call or register online with the Appeals Bureau to provide a telephone number and/or name of a representative who would answer when called at the number provided at registration.
+The appellant failed to provide a telephone number at which it could be reached for the scheduled hearing and did not participate or request a postponement of the hearing as required by the hearing notice.
+Official notice of the Clear2there hearing control screen is taken to establish that appellant did not call or register online with the Appeals Bureau to provide a telephone number and/or name of a representative.